RaToViTo/RaToViTo/README.md

 # RaToViTo- Radiotoxicity Visualization Tool
-RaToViTo is a tool designed to simulate the evolution of isotope inventories in radioactive waste over time using a decay-only simulation approach powered by the open-source code OpenMC.
-It calculates radiotoxicities based on dose conversion coefficients for different age groups and provides visualizations of the results.
+RaToViTo is a tool designed to simulate the evolution of isotope inventories in radioactive waste over time using a decay-only simulation approach powered by the open-source code OpenMC in order to calculate radiotoxicities based on dose conversion coefficients for different age groups for the purpose of visualizing the results in comparison with a reference value.
 Below, you will find information about system requirements, installation instructions, tool features, and functionality.

 ## Prerequisites